UnlegitSenpaii/csgo-autoexec/README.md

 you can change the crosshair config files to your own wishes

 ### Good to know
-The config is clamping fps in mainmenu to 144 and ingame to 250.
+The config is clamping fps in mainmenu to 144 and ingame to unlimited.
 It also removes the ability to select a clantag.
 Any saved binds before loading the config will be removed.